bharath2904/Automated-Module/README.md

 # Agoda Hotel Review Scraper & Analyzer

 This is an automated web scraping tool designed to collect hotel reviews from Agoda.com.
-It uses a Flask web interface to accept user input (city, star rating), scrapes the data using Playwright, performs sentiment analysis on the reviews, and saves the results to a CSV file.
+It uses a Flask web interface to accept user input (city, star rating, date filter), scrapes the data using Playwright, performs sentiment analysis on the reviews, and saves the results to a CSV file.

 ## Features